 - A. A short to ground between the power source and the dome light.

 - B. An open in the wire leading from the power source to the dome light.

 - C. A loose connection between the power source and the dome light.

 Answer A is wrong.
 A short to ground will most likely result in a blown fuse and no illumination.

 Answer B is wrong.
-An open in the circuit will result in no illumination of the dome light.
+An open in the circuit will result in no dome light.